-Turkey Last 5 Criteria Score 4g) High light intensity inside the building 0.024 3c) Annual number of sunny days 0.023 3d) Number of windy days 0.022 2c) The amount and unsuitability of furniture and decoration materials 0.013 4b) Number of people working in and visiting the buildings 0.013 Kuwait Last 5 Criteria Score 4d) Defects in electrical installations inside the building 0.080 2c) The amount and unsuitability of furniture and decoration materials 0.076 1a) Plaster materials used on the exterior of the building are not suitable 0.075 4g) High light intensity inside the building 0.074 4b) Number of people working in and visiting the buildings 0.052
+Turkey's last 5 criteria Score 4g) High light intensity inside the building 3c) Annual number of sunny days 3d) Number of windy days 2c) The amount and unsuitability of furniture and decoration materials 0.013 4b) Number of people working in and visiting the buildings 0.013 Kuwait's last 5 criteria Score 4d) Defects in electrical installations inside the building 0.080 2c) The amount and unsuitability of furniture and decoration materials 0.076 1a) Plaster materials used on the exterior of the building are not suitable 0.075 4g) High light intensity inside the building 0.074 4b) Number of people working in and visiting the buildings 0.052

 According to these results, "high light intensity inside the building", "the amount and unsuitability of furniture and decoration materials", and "the number of people working in and visiting the buildings" are ranked in the bottom five criteria in both Kuwait and Turkey.
-For Turkey the remaining bottom two criteria are "number of sunny days" and "number of windy".
+For Turkey, the remaining bottom two criteria are "number of sunny days" and "number of windy".
 In Kuwait, these are replaced by "plaster materials outside the building" and "defects in electrical installations".

 The rankings of the main criteria are provided in Table 4.
-It should be noted that these rankings are derivations from the ranking of the sub-criteria, which reveals that the most important criterion is "external insulation features" (0.361) in Kuwait, while the most important criterion on Turkey is "factors affecting indoor air quality" (0.324).
+It should be noted that these rankings are derivations from the ranking of the sub-criteria, which reveals that the most important criterion is "external insulation features" (0.361) in Kuwait, while the most important criterion in Turkey is "factors affecting indoor air quality" (0.324).